helimania/obd_2_shield/README.md

 Zombie OBD-II Daemon - software part of a Blackheart project

 Features:
-a
-s
-d
-f
-Fully compatible with the ELM327 AT command set Extended ST command set
+- Fully compatible with the ELM327 AT command set
+- Extended ST command set
-UART interface (baud rates from 38 bps to 10 Mbps ) Support for all legislated OBD-II protocols:
+- UART interface (baud rates from 38 bps to 10 Mbps)
+- Support for all legislated OBD-II protocols:
+- Real Time Clock
+- OneWire interface
+- Power supply up to 24V

 — ISO 15765-4 (CAN)